SillyTavern/SillyTavern-Docs/Extras/extensions/XTTS.md

 **Choppy audio?** Try increasing the "chunk size" setting.

+For reference: with a chunk size of 200, RTX 3090 can produce uninterrupted audio at the cost of slightly increased audio latency.

 ### How to restart the TTS server?

 Just do steps 1, 3 and 7 from the installation instruction.